lijikun/gaussian-wrapper-scripts/README.md

  5. Replace charge, multiplicity and molecule definition with `!coordinates!`

-See `coord2input-sample-template.gjf` for a sample.
+See [`coord2input-sample-template.gjf`](coord2input-sample-template.gjf) for a sample template.

+## g09run.sh

+Runs a g09 calculation, and emails the last 10 lines of log when finished.

+Usage:

+        ./g09run.sh input-file [email-address]